-Cannabis is often labeled as a gateway drug to harder and stronger substances that are renowned for causing addiction.
+Cannabis is often labelled as a gateway drug to harder and stronger substances that are renowned for causing addiction.
 What is neglected, is that cannabis itself is extremely addictive.

 We treat cannabis addiction as we would any other addiction.
 Cannabis may not cause death through overdose, but being addicted can lead to debilitating mental health illnesses, long term memory loss, and at its worst suicide.